www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-05-31-create-no-code-gel-editor.md

     * [x] Add no-code editor as main program on the live server's front menu.
     * [ ] Write final evaluation.
         * [ ] The no-code editor works, but is not ready for real world use.
+        * [ ] No-code seems to have limited alternative capabilities for logical code compared to normal code.
+        * [ ] No-code is no alternative to language documentation.
+        * [ ] No-code has a potential as a base framework for generally stateful things like configuration and forms etc., which is already known in real world.
+See games, website and document editors.
+          No-code basically is more in the direction of a WYSIWYG.
     * [ ] Create no-code editor demo video.
     * [x] Advertise code editor as the tough love edition.
 # Ideas